n3m3s7s/softimo/README.md

     /i/w_400,h_300,fit_crop/test/kayaks.jpg

-The source image, located at "test/kayaks.jpg", will be resized to 400x300 pixels and the resulting image will match the width and height constraints without distorting the image.
+The source image, located at `"test/kayaks.jpg"`, will be resized to 400x300 pixels and the resulting image will match the width and height constraints without distorting the image.

     /i/h_500,or_90,bri_25/test/kayaks.jpg

-The source image, located at "test/kayaks.jpg", will be proportionally resized to 500 pixels in height, then "rotated" ("or" stands for "orientation" => http://glide.thephpleague.com/1.0/api/orientation/) the image by 90 degrees and the resulting image will have a "brightness" of 25 (http://glide.thephpleague.com/1.0/api/adjustments/).
+The source image, located at `"test/kayaks.jpg"`, will be proportionally resized to 500 pixels in height, then "rotated" ("or" stands for "orientation" => http://glide.thephpleague.com/1.0/api/orientation/) by 90 degrees and the resulting image will have a "brightness" of 25 (http://glide.thephpleague.com/1.0/api/adjustments/).

 As You can see this way of building links and passing parameters is very similar to the Cloudinary service (http://cloudinary.com/);

-Remember: You can use every manipulation supported by Glide (http://glide.thephpleague.com/1.0/api/quick-reference/) but Soft will set some automatic manipulations for You:
+**Remember**: You can use every manipulation supported by Glide (http://glide.thephpleague.com/1.0/api/quick-reference/) but Soft will set some automatic manipulations for You:

 1. If the source path is targeting a JPG, than the output/response image will be converted to a "progressive JPG"; in Glide this is usually achieved with a manual "encoding", via the "format" parameter (see http://glide.thephpleague.com/1.0/api/encode/);
 "progressive jpegs" are usually good for performance and Seo Optimization;
-2. If the "q" parameter is not provided by a manipulation or by a recipe, than Soft will use the "image.quality" value exposed in the configuration file (default is 80); this value will be provided to the Glide factory encoding service (http://glide.thephpleague.com/1.0/api/encode/);
+2. If the "q" parameter is not provided by a manipulation or by a "recipe", than Soft will use the "image.quality" value exposed in the configuration file (default is 80); this value will be provided to the Glide factory encoding service (http://glide.thephpleague.com/1.0/api/encode/);
 3. If the source image ends with a "@2x.ext" or "@3x.ext" (like a retina asset) but the targeting image file does not exist, than the "dpr" (device pixel ratio) parameter will be automatically set to "2" for "@2x.ext" and to "3" for "@3x.ext" (http://glide.thephpleague.com/1.0/api/pixel-density/);

 Examples: